 The thing is that SPF 30 mineral-powder sunscreens aren't widely accessible.
 Most are available at specialty stores or salons.
 Sure, some mineral-powder foundations have an SPF, usually around 15 or lower.
 But I like more protection, thank you, at least a 30.

 An SPF 30 pressed mineral powder is also available at the drugstore, believe it or not.
-Physicians Formula Mineral Wear Talc Free Airbrushed Pressed Powder ($19.99) may not declare the SPF 30 on the Canadian label (until the DIN comes through), but it's there, available in two shades, Translucent and Creamy Natural (if only it came in darker shades too -- pester the company about it via @PFCosmetics).
+Physicians Formula Mineral Wear Talc Free Airbrushed Pressed Powder ($20.99 CAD) may not declare the SPF 30 on the Canadian label (until the DIN comes through), but it's there, and as of at least 2018, it comes in three shades: Translucent, Creamy Natural and Beige (if only it came in darker shades too – pester the company about it via @PFCosmetics).
 The powder also contains antioxidants from chamomile, ginseng, ginko biloba and green tea, and comes with a modified kabuki-inspired brush that fits neatly in the bottom of the compact.
 (According to the company, a light dusting should achieve the full SPF 30 level of protection.)

 I'm a big fan of the Éminence powder SPF in particular.
 The built-in brush makes it an easy member of my back-of-the-cab makeup kit, and it comes in five or six shades.
 Bonus?
-Mineral/physical sunscreens -- titanium dioxide and zinc oxide -- don't break down as easily as chemical types when exposed to the sun, so you get longer protection time.
+Mineral/physical sunscreens – titanium dioxide and zinc oxide – don't break down as easily as synthetic types when exposed to the sun, so you get longer protection time.
 (You do, however, have to be careful not to rub it off.)

 UPDATE: According to Eminence Organics, the company that makes Eminence powder SPF, you need to set the mineral powder on your face with a hydrating spray in order to make the mineral particles knit together to form a proper shield against UVA and UVB.
 They recommend their Eminence Stone Crop hydrating mist.

-Physicians Formula is available at drugstores and mass retailers. Éminence Organics Sun Defense powder SPF is available via eminenceorganicscanada.ca.
-Colorescience Sunforgettable is available via essentialdayspa.com.
+Physicians Formula is available at drugstores and mass retailers. Éminence Organics Sun Defense powder SPF is available via beautysense.ca.
+Colorescience Sunforgettable is available via colorescience.com.